< Go to Climbing Shoes - Men's

 Our Analysis and Hands-on Test Results

 The Team deforms too much under pressure to really perform well in pockets.
-The toe is down-turned enough and well shaped, but is betrayed by the flimsiness of the rubber.
-If your local crag has a ton of pocket climbing, check out the Five Ten Arrowhead, the pointier toe, and ONNYX rubber make it veritable pocket climbing machine.
+The toe is down-turned enough and well-shaped, but is betrayed by the flimsiness of the rubber.
+If your local crag has a ton of pocket climbing, check out the Tenaya Tarifa; the pointier toe make it veritable pocket climbing machine.

 The Team belongs in sunny places with good granite.
 Choose it for its great smearing, and incredible sensitivity.
 Single pitch sport, bouldering, and pretty much anywhere you can take it off between pitches will suit the fit of this shoe well.